PaulVayssiere/Foreign-language-listening-comprehension/README.md

 Foreign language listening comprehension
 =============

-An educational project to improve your comprehension of numbers and letters in a foreign language.
+An educational project to improve your comprehension of numbers (and soon words) in a foreign language.

 You can use this tool to train yourself on how to recognize numbers (listening comprehension).

 I have noticed that when I am listening to a sentence, and a number pops up, it is hard for me to 'visualize it'.
 With this tool, you can choose a language and train yourself to understand some random numbers.

 This project is made with AngularJS, I wanted to learn this framework.
 Do not hesitate to suggest to me any corrections on how I implemented it.
+I search some help on how write it in "the good way" (especially with the directive and split into more independant engines with dependency injection)

 You can see it running [here](http://paulvayssiere.com/foreign-language-listening-comprehension)